Saturday Kids Class Teacher

-As a teacher, Valerie focuses on inspiring others to explore their own creative ideas and encourages students to find their unique voice in the world of ceramics utilizing form, function, textures, carving, and multiple glaze processes.
+As a teacher, Valerie focuses on inspiring others to explore their own creative ideas and encourages students to find their unique voice in the world of ceramics- utilizing form, textures, carving, hand building as well as wheel throwing and exploring multiple glaze processes.
+Valerie enjoys teaching pottery and teaches both throwing and hand building to children and adults at Mugi Pottery Studio.
+Valerie also teaches pottery at the Carter Burden/Leonard Covello Senior center.

-Valerie’s pottery has been sold at Mugi Pottery Studio in NYC, the Pence Gallery in Davis California, as well as on Etsy, and at local markets and fairs in the NYC area.
+Ms. McMorris's pottery has shown and sold at Mugi Pottery Studio in NYC, the Pence Gallery in Davis, CA. and she sells at local NYC Markets/ fairs and from her own website: www.Clayfulpottery.net

 Heidi Sellack Golan

 Heidi has been working with clay since the age of fourteen.
 She began teaching pottery to children in 1991, while living in Israel.
 Her experience also includes working with autistic children, senior citizens and selling her work at local markets and fairs.
 Concurrently, Heidi, participated in continuing education in ceramics for seven years at Tel Hai College in northern Israel.

 In 2005, Heidi returned to New York City, and came to Mugi Studio.
 She has been working as an Associate and teaching children's classes and presently adult classes as well.
 Her goal for her students is to help them learn the techniques to produce pots they can be proud of, while enjoying the process, regardless of the outcome.